elshazzar/alx-pre_course/README.md

 My first readme
-I am getting the hang of this
+I am getting the hang of this.